sharonxrzhu/AirXRP/README.md

 GPS is intended primarily for larger-scale position and waypoint behaviors, while OpenMV optical flow provides faster local motion correction near the ground.

+GPS is not very accurate in the z direction, but relatively accurate in the x and y direction, with drifting that happens overtime.

 Current GPS functions include:
 - get_location() — returns latitude, longitude, and altitude
 - set_origin() — saves the current GPS location as x = 0, y = 0, z = 0